75bk/nature/README.md

     }
 }
 ```
-Client code for the above is straight forward, input taken directly from the command line
+Client code for the above is straight forward.
+In this case `burnCar()` input is taken directly from the command line.
+You can also pass the environment (`process.env`), an object literal or a `Thing` instance.
 ```javascript
 var outdoors = require("outdoor-activity");
 outdoors.burnCar(process.argv);